 Greenacres is a medium-sized city located in the state of Florida.
 With a population of 41,117 people and 14 constituent neighborhoods, Greenacres is the 76th largest community in Florida.

-Greenacres is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Greenacres is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Greenacres who work in office and administrative support (14.58%), sales jobs (10.62%), and management occupations (9.11%).
+Unlike some cities, Greenacres isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Greenacres are a mix of both white- and blue-collar jobs.
+Overall, Greenacres is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Greenacres who work in office and administrative support (13.58%), sales jobs (10.95%), and maintenance occupations (9.03%).

-In terms of college education, Greenacres is nearly on par with the US average for all cities of 21.84%: 18.86% of adults 25 and older in Greenacres have a bachelor's degree or advanced degree.
+The citizens of Greenacres are slightly better educated than the national average of 21.84% for all cities and towns, with 22.47% of adults in Greenacres having a bachelor's degree or advanced degree.

-The per capita income in Greenacres in 2010 was $19,732, which is lower middle income relative to Florida and the nation.
-This equates to an annual income of $78,928 for a family of four.
+The per capita income in Greenacres in 2018 was $25,249, which is lower middle income relative to Florida, and middle income relative to the rest of the US.
+This equates to an annual income of $100,996 for a family of four.
 However, Greenacres contains both very wealthy and poor people as well.

-Greenacres is a very ethnically-diverse city.
+Greenacres is an extremely ethnically-diverse city.
 The people who call Greenacres home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Greenacres, accounting for 42.05% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Greenacres residents report their race to be White, followed by Black or African-American.
-Greenacres also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 40.88% of the city’s residents.
-Important ancestries of people in Greenacres include German, Haitian, Irish, and English.
+Important ancestries of people in Greenacres include Haitian, Italian, Irish, German, and Jamaican.

 The most common language spoken in Greenacres is English.
-Other important languages spoken here include Spanish and French Creole.
+Other important languages spoken here include Spanish and French.